getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 * [View user quotas](#view-user-quotas)
 * [Generate bash completion](#generate-bash-completion)

+### Install
 {% include install-carina.md %}

+### Upgrade
+If you installed the `carina` CLI with a package manager, use the appropriate upgrade command.
+Otherwise, repeat the manual installation instructions in the preceding section.

 ### Configure
 You can configure the Carina client to authenticate to Carina in multiple ways: